irvinm/TST-Lock/README.md

 You can change how the lock graphic is sized and positioned by using TST CSS.

-In my screenshot example, I used:
+In my screenshot example on AMO, I used the following CSS to customize to my liking:

 ```
 #tabbar tab-item.locked tab-closebox {